aabbtree77/aabbtree77.github.io/about/about.md

 The MNIST digits are known to me since around 1999, my BSc times guided by Dalius Navakauskas in Vilnius.
 MNIST is not as interesting as CIFAR, but an entire image recognition problem got solved with AlexNet-2012, unexpectedly.

-Starting around 2017 some very powerful deep networks emerge: Transformers-BERT-ChatGPT-Gemini, Alpha-(Go, Zero, Fold), NNUE, Stable Diffusion, but these great experiments/systems one can still count with fingers.
-We can also no longer train anything interesting with a budget GPU, can we?!
+Starting around 2017 some very powerful deep networks appear: Transformers-BERT-ChatGPT-Gemini, Alpha-(Go, Zero, Fold), NNUE, Stable Diffusion, but these great experiments/systems one can still count with fingers.
+We can also no longer get anything interesting with a budget GPU, can we?!
 [Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) mention their failures to teach deep networks mathematics and logical reasoning.
 Doron Zeilberger: ["All human proofs are shallow"](https://sites.math.rutgers.edu/~zeilberg/OPINIONS.html).

 <br>